 Visitation in the PICU

+Visitation is unlimited for parents and grandparents of patients in the PICU.
+However, visitors should be limited to two per patient.
 Siblings may also visit, though we encourage consultation with a child life specialist to prepare young siblings

 before they enter the PICU.
 Family lounges are available for parents and other family members to relax.